 Length - 8 weeks

-Email: email@example.com, please include ‘Health Law Fellowship’ in the subject line.
+Email: firstname.lastname@example.org, please include ‘Health Law Fellowship’ on the subject line.

 The 2015 Summer Minority Internship Program recipients: